DistanceDevelopment/spatial-workshops/slides/bibliography.md

-# 6. Covariates
+# Covariates

-* Can we trust GIS
+* Can we trust covariates from GIS?
   * Foster, S. D., Shimadzu, H., & Darnell, R. (2012).
 Uncertainty in spatially predicted covariates: is it ignorable?
 Journal of the Royal Statistical Society: Series C (Applied Statistics), 61(4), 637–652. http://doi.org/10.1111/j.1467-9876.2011.01030.x

-# 7. Multiple smooths and model selection
+# Multiple smooths and model selection

 - That great quote from Tobler is from:
   * Tobler, W. (1970).
 A computer movie simulating urban growth in the Detroit region.
 Economic Geography, 46(2), 234-240.